Belton Standpipe Heritage and Arts Festival

 For over thirty years the Belton community has come together to celebrate hometown living in the midst of the upstate’s beautiful fall weather and foliage.
 This year’s Belton Standpipe Heritage and Arts Festival will combine the best of the past and infuse the event with new and fun activities that the whole family can enjoy.

-On Tuesday, October 1, you can enjoy classic rock, favorite covers, show tunes and more when the Combo Kings take the stage at the historic Belton train depot at 6:30pm.
-Admission is $10 and the show benefits the Belton Area Museum Association.
+On Tuesday, September 28, you can enjoy classic rock, favorite covers, show tunes and more when the Combo Kings take the stage at the Listening Room at 6:30pm.

-Thursday and Friday, October 3 and 4, will be Education Days at Heritage Days at the Belton depot.
+Thursday and Friday, September 30 and October 1, will be Education Days at Heritage Days at the Belton depot.
 Over 2000 school children will enjoy interactive and hands-on instruction in the skills and artistry of their ancestors.
 School groups and homeschoolers will attend sessions from 8:45am to 2pm each day.

 Activities on the day of the festival are aplenty.

 There will be an open car show on the square from 10am to 3pm.
 Vintage and antique automobiles as well as newer models will be entered into competition for cash prizes and trophies.
 Traditionally, over 100 cars have participated in the renowned cruise in each year.
 Visit the Belton Alliance website to register.

 After the opening ceremonies at 11am on the main stage, entertainment will begin at 11:30am and continue throughout the day.
 Belton’s own Margaret Haynie, who is now performing in Nashville, will be on stage from 4:00 to 6:00.
 Her debut single “Girl Before The Girlfriend” is now available on all streaming platforms.
 Clay Page, best know for his single “I’ll Be The One” will take the stage at 7:00.